 Spanish phonetics and phonology

-Kim, J.-Y. (forthcoming).
-Voice quality transfer in the production of Spanish heritage speakers and English L2 learners of Spanish, In Perpiñán, S. and Heap, D. (eds.), Selected Proceedings of the 44th Linguistic Symposium on Romance Languages.
+Kim, J.-Y. (2017).
+Voice quality transfer in the production of Spanish heritage speakers and English L2 learners of Spanish, In S. Perpiñán, D. Heap, I. Moreno-Villamar, & A. Soto-Corominas.
+(Eds.), Selected Proceedings of the 44th Linguistic Symposium on Romance Languages (pp. 191-207).
 Amsterdam, Philadelphia: John Benjamins.

 Kim, J.-Y. (2015).
-Perception and production of Spanish lexical stress by Spanish heritage speakers and English L2 learners of Spanish, In Willis, E., Martín Butragueño, P., & Herrera Zendejas, E. (eds.), Proceedings of the 6th Conference on Laboratory Approaches to Romance Phonology (pp. 106-128).
+Perception and production of Spanish lexical stress by Spanish heritage speakers and English L2 learners of Spanish, In E. Willis, P. Martín Butragueño, & E. Herrera Zendejas.
+(Eds.), Proceedings of the 6th Conference on Laboratory Approaches to Romance Phonology (pp. 106-128).
 Somerville, MA: Cascadilla Proceedings Project.

 Kim, J.-Y. (2014).
-Use of suprasegmental information in the perception of Spanish lexical stress by Spanish heritage speakers of different generations, In Campbell, Gibbon, and Hirst (eds.), Proceedings of Speech Prosody 7 (pp. 453-456).
+Use of suprasegmental information in the perception of Spanish lexical stress by Spanish heritage speakers of different generations, In N. Campbell, D. Gibbon, & D. Hirst (Eds.), Proceedings of Speech Prosody 7 (pp. 453-456).

 Kim, J.-Y. (2011).
 L1-L2 phonetic interference in the production of Spanish heritage speakers in the US.
 The Korean Journal of Hispanic Studies, 4, 1-28.